 Lucy Ferguson founder of East London Parasols

 "I work closely with artisans in the UK, Bali and Jaipur.
-At the moment I spend 7 months a year travelling between India and Indonesia sampling, working on the production and quality checking.
+We work together in person sampling, working on the production and quality checking.
 The relationships I’ve developed with my suppliers have become a joy, they know my friends and have met my parents and I know their families too.
 It’s become a partnership and they’re incredibly proud of what we create together."

-"Every piece in the range is a labour of love, a contemporary design made by traditional methods in Britain, India, and Bali."
+"Every piece in the range is a labour of love, a contemporary design made by traditional methods in the UK, India, and Bali."

-A whole street of Balinese artisans have taken 6 months to make the bamboo parasols and block printers 4 months to make the cushions.
-The William Morris parasols use 24 screens to create the print.
+Whole streets of Balinese artisans have taken 6 months to make the bamboo parasols and Jaipur block printers 4 months to make the cushions.
+Some of of octagonal parasols use 24 separate screens to create the complex print.
 The stone bases are made by seventh generation stone carvers in Rajasthan and it takes 3 months for people to carve them.

 These handmade products are very beautiful, but slow to create.
 They’re a labour of love and we hope you love them too.